Mama June: Honey Boo Boo Mom’s Liquid Diet Weight Loss Secrets Revealed

 According to AOL Entertainment Mama June has now revealed, that her weight loss transformation is an attempt to get a “revenge body,” presumably to make Sugar Bear jealous.
 Of course, this is reality TV.
 A reality show that simply tracked a minor celebrity losing weight, by eating healthily and exercising, would not have much in the way of shock value.
 To ensure that viewers keep tuning in Mama June must face trauma, setbacks, and plenty of drama.

-It seems that WE tv have hit on a winning formula.
+It seems that WE tv has hit on a winning formula.
 According to Deadline, Mama June: From Not To Hot is setting records for the network.

 ‘From Not To Hot’ Honey Boo Boo Mom Mama June Sets Records With New Show

 WE tv president Marc Juris, is clearly delighted with the success of Mama June’s new show.
 Mama June: From Not To Hot has set record viewing figures for the WE tv network.
-He claims that the audience identify with Mama June’s “compelling” story.
+He claims that the audience identifies with Mama June’s “compelling” story.

 “At a time when so much is competing for viewers’ attention, Mama June’s journey is proof that great storytelling with compelling characters can break out and deliver a significant and engaged audience.”